Arboreal Singularities in Weinstein Skeleta: Introduction

-One significant motivation and goal in this program is to enable us to define and calculate invariants of symplectic manifolds (which have often involved holomorphic curve counts with a range of foundational and computational challenges), by more topological methods.
-Many sheaf-theoretic invariants have been defined as alternative methods for computing Floer-theoretic invariants, and efforts continue to progress to establish equality between these two types of invariants in various versions (see work of Nadler and Zaslow \cite{NZ,N0} and upcoming work of Ganatra-Pardon-Shende \cite{GPS}).
+One significant motivation and goal in the skeleton program is to enable us to define and calculate invariants of symplectic manifolds (which have often involved holomorphic curve counts with a range of foundational and computational challenges), by more topological methods.
+Sheaf-theoretic invariants have been proposed as alternative methods for computing Floer-theoretic invariants, and efforts continue to progress to establish equality between these two types of invariants in various versions (see work of Nadler and Zaslow \cite{NZ,N0} and Ganatra-Pardon-Shende \cite{GPS}).
+In this article, however, we stick with a more refined invariant of the Weinstein manifold: the skeleton up to Weinstein homotopy (note Weinstein homotopic implies symplectomorphic).
+In particular, any invariant of the Weinstein manifold defined in terms of the skeleton will remain unchanged (if it is in fact an invariant).
+Conversely, as this program develops further, we will have a finite set of moves connecting Weinstein homotopy arboreal skeleta and one could verify that a quantity \emph{is} an invariant by checking it is unchanged under these moves.

 In \cite{N2}, Nadler proved that any Legendrian singularity admits a non-characteristic deformation to a collection of arboreal Legendrian singularities preserving the associated microlocal sheaf category.
 Some have envisioned a version of this procedure for singular Lagrangians in a symplectic manifold.
 In this paper, while we maintain consistency with this general idea, we do not attempt to emulate this Legendrian arborealization in the Lagrangian setting, and it is possible that our procedure would yield different results than a rigorous global Lagrangian version of \cite{N2}.
 While there is not a unique arboreal representative of a given Weinstein class and thus could be more than one procedure for arborealization, our procedure has the advantage that the deformations of the Lagrangian skeleton we perform preserve the Weinstein homotopy type of the surrounding symplectic manifold instead of only (a priori) preserving its microlocal sheaf/wrapped Fukaya category invariants.
 Furthermore, our procedure is global and any new singularities appearing through this deformation at the global scale are carefully controlled.